SergioAquas/SergioAquas/README.md

 - 👋 Hi, I’m @SergioAquas (aka Scott Watters)
-- 👀 I’m interested in ... becoming a great Development Manager
+- 👀 I’m interested in ... becoming a great Program Manager
-- 🌱 I’m currently learning ... just about everything, mostly version control right now
+- 🌱 I’m currently learning ... just about everything, mostly GitHub right now
 - 💞️ I’m looking to collaborate on ... best practices for building an SDLC Workflow
 - 📫 How to reach me ...
 Slack, email or phone